NTIG-Uppsala/admin-narvaro/README.md

 > `MONGODB_URI_DEV` is the connection string to the development database.

-> `HOST_URL` is the url of the server which will be used by the server to make requests to itself (eg. https://narvaro.ntig.net/) If this is not set, the backend will throw an error at runtime.
+> `HOST_URL` is the url of the server which will be used by the server to make requests to itself (e.g. https://narvaro.ntig.net/).
+If this is not set, the backend will throw an error at runtime.

 > `JWT_SECRET` the secret used to sign the JWT tokens.
 Needs to be long to be safe.